LUMII-Syslab/viziquer/doc/demo/schemas24a/README.md

 The schema visualization experiment description and results involves the following folders and files:

-- `shemas`: a folder with visual schema diagrams in .SVG format
+- `schemas`: a folder with visual schema diagrams in .SVG format
-- `database`: the DSS (schema server) database supporting the visual queries and schemas over the example SPARQL endpoints (the database is to be loaded into a PostGres server, pointed to from the DSS).
+- `database`: Enriched with new endpoint schemas!
+The DSS (schema server) database supporting the visual queries and schemas over the example SPARQL endpoints (the database is to be loaded into a PostGres server, pointed to from the DSS).
 - `sparql_endpoints.xls`: the selection of the considered endpoints and their analysis
 - `protocol.pdf`: a description of the work done within the schema visualization experiment